Toasted Oatmeal Chocolate Chip Muffins – Toasting the oats does something magical to these muffins. You will love them!

 - 1/3 cup mini chocolate chips

-- Melt the 2 Tbsp butter in a skillet.
+- For muffins: Melt the 2 Tbsp butter in a skillet.
 Add the 2 cups of oats.
 Cook and stir over medium heat for 6-8 minutes, or till oats are toasted.
 They will start to turn light brown and smell like popcorn when they are done.

 - Place the toasted oats in a food processor and process till only fine crumbs remain.
 Add flour, salt, baking powder, and soda.
 Pulse till just combined.
 Set aside.